 Once your worksheet has been made official you cannot make any changes to it, but you may create an unofficial one for your own use.

 - The HSOC worksheet requires regular manual override (by major advisors) because the software doesn’t put courses into the exact place where you, the student, want them.
-Thus the worksheet may contain temporary errors because the software cannot read your mind and neither can Dr. Barnes and Dr. Greene
+Thus the worksheet may contain temporary errors because the software cannot read your mind.

 If you register for a course, the software puts it onto your worksheet; if you drop it, the software does NOT take it off, if must be removed manually.

 - Red Xs: Some courses that fulfill requirements may show up as Red Xs until there is manual override (if they are new courses or concentration courses).